Home Region: Mesopotamia (Southwest Asia)

 D G SC WF EQ 2020 iq_babylonia_1 / IqBabAm

-[elite migration; Isin] [elite migration] Update here
+[elite migration; Isin] [elite replacement] Update here

 No Polity found.
 Add one here.